 However, the inside of the organoids corresponds to the apical side of the small intestine, and this should be considered when assessing the process of drug absorption from the intestinal lumen.
 To examine the first-pass effects in the small intestine, new methods capable of evaluating the absorption process must be developed in future studies.
 For the evaluation of intestinal clearance, we need to clarify the correlation between in vivo systems and the intestinal organoids using various drugs for which a metabolic rate is already known and different.
-In addition, it would be necessary to quantitatively analyze the clearance with a mathematical modelling simulation technique.
+In addition, it would be necessary to quantitatively analyze the clearance with a mathematical modeling simulation technique.
 Thus, we plan to construct such a system in the future.
 For now, it is difficult to predict the intestinal clearance with the organoids; however, we believe it is possible to use the high-throughput screening system to judge whether the drugs are substrates or inducers of CYP3A4 and if the metabolites become inhibitors of metabolic enzymes or transporters.

 Human iPS cell-derived intestinal organoids contained various cells that exist in the small intestine: enterocytes, intestinal stem cells, goblet cells, enteroendocrine cells, Paneth cells, and mesenchymal cells.
+Mesenchymal layers are critical for intestinal stem cell maintenance represented relative to the level in the control group, which was set to 1.
+Differences relative to the control group were analyzed for statistical significance using two-tailed Dunnett's test: P < 0.05; P < 0.01.

-Mesenchymal layers are critical for intestinal stem cell maintenance and self-renewal (Yen and Wright, 2006), and mesenchymal layers have been reported to be involved in the fibrosis in Crohn's disease (Flier et al., 2010; Rieder et al., 2011).
+and self-renewal (Yen and Wright, 2006), and mesenchymal layers have been reported to be involved in the fibrosis in Crohn's disease (Flier et al., 2010; Rieder et al., 2011).
 Because the human iPS cell-derived intestinal organoids include intestinal epithelial cells and mesenchymal layers, the organoids could be used as an in vitro model of human intestinal fibrosis.